 He is the President of the ASEAN Neurological Association (ASNA, 2023-2027), the General Secretary of the Asian and Oceanian Commission, International League Against Epilepsy (ILAE-AO), the chair of the Research Task Force in the commission, the past President of the Malaysian Society of Neurosciences (MSN) and Malaysian Epilepsy Society (PEM), an active member of the Malaysian Epilepsy Council and internationally and ex-chair of the Research Commission in the International Bureau of Epilepsy.

-He has involved in many trials of newer treatment (e.g., newer drugs and transcranial magnetic stimulation) in epilepsy.
-He is also specialized in noninvasive and invasive epilepsy surgery assessment, including long-term video-EEG monitoring, intracranial monitoring with subdural and depth electrodes, electrocorticography and cortical stimulation.
+He has been involved in many trials of newer treatments (e.g., newer drugs and transcranial magnetic stimulation) in epilepsy.
+He also specializes in non-invasive and invasive epilepsy surgery assessment, including long-term video-EEG monitoring, intracranial monitoring with stereo-EEG, subdural and depth electrodes, electrocardiography, and cortical stimulation.
 Other areas of expertise included vagal nerve stimulation and callosotomy evaluation and monitoring.